DataDriven 75: 90 Days of Data Engineer Interview Data

 The reason is behavioral.
 L6 questions look intimidating, so data engineers slow down.
 They read the schema.
 They sketch on paper.
 They run something small before they run something real.
 L3 questions look easy, so data engineers skim, type, submit, and lose to a NULL.
 The senior loop is not asking harder questions; it is asking questions that force candidates to behave the way they should be behaving on every question.

 The same dynamic is responsible for half the production outages every senior data engineer has ever paged on.
-The bug is never in the migration you spent two weeks reviewing.
-It is in the one-line config change you shipped on a Tuesday.
+The bug is never in the migration spent two weeks reviewing.
+It is in the one-line config change shipped on a Tuesday.

 Data modeling pass rates get worse with seniority

-This is the finding that broke the spreadsheet.
+The finding that broke the spreadsheet:

 Data modeling does the opposite.